 zserver_threads to help tune RAM usage for your ZEO clients.

 If you’ve setup a distributed blob storage (whether with NFS/GlusterFS, S3FS, ZEO or Relstorage), adding more ZEO clients is a simple matter of defining a new instance assigned only to your Plone Instances application Layer and starting it.

 In addition to the normal 24/7 instances, you can define time-based Instances that automatically add instances during regular peak traffic periods.

 Alternatively, you can define load-based instances which automatically start up and shutdown based on the average CPU usage, Load, or RAM usage of existing instances in the layer.

-nginx_plone["additional_servers"] may be the most generically useful items
+may be the most generically useful items for frontend configuration.

 The recipes and example buildout also include optional support for running and configuring a Solr search server and setting up a Celery task queue for running asynchronous jobs using collective.celery.